ON PROXIMITY (Conversation)

 “On Proximity” is an opportunity to get to know each other but also to work with a kind of freedom.
 We, as curators, made a framework for the project but we let the artists think how and what they wanted to show.

 “The mirrored space” is an approach for the exhibition “On proximity”.
 The concept of the exhibition is to celebrate this proximity but also the differences.
 “Proximity” as a word is about ‘nearness in space, time, or relationship’.
-That’s why we thought of creating a space (= “The mirrored space”) where we build an actual and physical 1/1 room as canvas where artists can enter for some time and start to interact with each other in order to reflect the proximity they had during the last semester, when we were all using the atelier (every three months the workshops/atelier of Globe Aroma hosts a new configuration of artists.
-Artists can apply for a workstation and get logistic and network support during the time they’re working in Globe Aroma).
+That’s why we thought of creating a space (= “The mirrored space”) where we build an actual and physical 1/1 room as canvas where artists can enter for some time and start to interact with each other in order to reflect on the proximity they had during the last semester, when we were all using the atelier (every three months the workshops/atelier of Globe Aroma hosts a new setup of artists.
+Artists can request a workspace and receive logistic and networking support during the time they’re working in Globe Aroma).

-We all have different backgrounds but we all work together in one space.
+We all have different backgrounds, but we all work together in one space.
 During the year, we get to know each other but we do not particularly collaborate together or with everyone.
-Actually, by working in the same space collectively, we created more of a type of shared work culture and interactions.
+By working in the same space collectively, we created more of a type of shared work culture and interactions.